DanieleDeIuliis/MowerGridSystem/README.md

 ```bash
 MowerXCoordinate MowerYCoordinate MowerOrientation              |      1 3 N
 ```

+### Input assumptions
+* If the format of the grid is invalid, the program will stop its execution.
+* If the format of the mower is invalid, only the invalid mower will be skipped.
 ## Notes
 ### Coordinates
 The input and ouput coordinates follow the "bottom left" notation, meaning that the bottom left cell has coordinates (0,0).